The Complete Guide to Construction Insurance

 The policies that work best for commercial developers and construction contractors are not usually going to be the best fit for homeowners and owner-builders.
 In general, these owners, who will also be the project sponsors, can require their contractors to purchase insurance.
 But they can also benefit from purchasing coverage for the project themselves.
 Since the project sponsor will ultimately pay for coverage anyways, they may find it beneficial to research options and secure the best rates and coverage available.

-Homeowners want to look for insurers who have an expertise in construction, but are also very strong in customer service and pricing.
-It’s also ideal when the insurer provides coverage options with homeowners in mind.
-The insurers we list below are the top providers of construction insurance for homeowners and owner-builders.
+Homeowners should look for insurers with specialized construction expertise and strong customer service.
+It is also ideal when the insurer provides flexible coverage options tailored to the project’s specific value and complexity.
+The insurers listed below are leading providers of construction and builders risk insurance for homeowners and owner-builders.

 - State Farm